-Learning Autobiography Paper (6% of final grade)
+Learning Autobiography Paper (5% of final grade)

 This writing assignment asks you to recall academic experiences throughout the course of your learning (grade school to college) and reflect on strategies that have worked for you in the past as well as what hasn't worked for you in the past.
-Identifying areas that you are struggling with and succeeding in allows you to reflect on your learning experiences analytically and understand how past patterns of your academic struggles continue to impact your learning outcomes.
-You will use information from this Learning Autobiography in your Capstone project.
+Identifying areas that you are struggling with and succeeding in allows you to reflect on your learning experiences analytically.
+It also helps you to understand how past patterns of your academic struggles continue to impact your learning outcomes.
+You should reference the Learning Autobiography Rubric for specific details about the nature of this task.
+The paper should be 4-6 typed pages in length.
+You will use information from this Learning Autobiography to guide your Goal Papers and you will revise this paper for inclusion in your Final Self Evaluation Paper.

-Capstone Project (20% of final grade)
+Goal Setting Papers (10% of final grade)